 - However, the SGML parser only passes the system identifier to the application program.
 It depends on this program, how it uses this information. - Besides system identitifiers, there are also public identifiers which are supposed to be not system-dependent.

-• In SGML (not in XML), notations can have attributes ("data attributes").
+butes ("data attributes").